-For districts initial startup and configuration of the OASYS product.
-One time charge only, for districts who are not a current MyLearningPlan client.
+For districts initial startup and configuration of the Employee Evaluation Management product; one-time charge only, for districts who are not a current Professional Growth client (515.088) (on-going support 515.089).

-PD & Teacher Observation - 515.090
+Professional Growth & Employee Evaluation Management - 515.090

-Oasys Product is an evaluation and appraisal system developed to manage educator growth.
+Employee Evaluation Management is an evaluation and appraisal system developed to manage educator growth.